omertayhan/Blog/Readme.md

-# Kişisel Blog Sayfası
+# Blog
-## Docs/readme.pdf altında fonksiyonel kullanıcı dokümanı eklenmiştir, burası yakında düzenlenecektir.
+Personal Blog Page

+## Using Techs
+- .Net
+- EntityFramework

+Functional user documentation has been added under docs/readme.pdf, this will be edited soon.